Everything important about your cycle

 Understanding the Causes

-The priority for your body is your personal survival, and most of your body’s processes are designed precisely for that, such as your digestion and immune system.
-The female cycle actually doesn’t belong to this.
-Your menstrual cycle’s goal is not to ensure your personal survival, but – if you look closely – the survival of all humanity.
+The top priority for your body is your personal survival, and most of your body’s processes are designed precisely for that (like your digestion and immune system).
+Your menstruation cycle, however, serves a different purpose.
+Its goal isn’t to ensure your individual survival, but – if you look closely – the survival of all humanity.

-Naturally, your body always prioritizes its own survival, and only if there are enough resources left over will it also focus on a balanced hormone level and symptom-free cycles.
-So, as soon as your body’s resources become scarce due to deficiencies, illness, or stress, your female cycle is the first to suffer, as this process is simply less important for your body.
+Naturally, your body always prioritizes its own survival.
+Only when sufficient resources are available does it also focus on maintaining balanced hormones and symptom-free cycles.
+That means whenever your body faces shortages due to deficiencies, illness, or stress, your female cycle is the first to be affected, as this process is simply less important for your body.

 Cycle Phases are Interconnected

-Menstruation is the shedding of the uterine lining, which was built up throughout the cycle and is no longer needed because no fertilized egg will implant during this cycle.
-Biologically speaking, bleeding is the end of a menstrual cycle, even if in all types of cycle tracking (NFP, cycle apps, or cycle wheel), the period marks the first days of a new cycle.
+Menstruation is the shedding of the uterine lining, which has built up throughout the cycle and is no longer needed because no fertilized egg will implant this cycle.
+Biologically, bleeding marks the end of a menstrual cycle, even if in all types of cycle tracking (NFP, cycle apps, or cycle wheel) consider your period as the start of a new cycle.

-Whether you experience menstrual discomfort or not is influenced, among other things, by the thickness and structure of the uterine lining to be shed, and how relaxed the uterus was before menstruation.
+Whether or not you experience menstrual discomfort depends on several factors, including the thickness and structure of the uterine lining and how relaxed the uterus was before menstruation.
 All of this is determined, for example, by the levels of estrogen, progesterone, and stress hormones in the weeks BEFORE menstruation.

 Cycle Imbalance?